edasarl/express-notemplate/README.md

 Middleware
 ----------

-Aside from page-bound scripts for merging data, there are several 'global' events that can be listened to :
+Only page-bound scripts can listen to these events:

-* ready
+* $(document).ready(function() {})
+  the usual document.ready event.
+  Modifying DOM before that event is unsupported.
+  Use notemplate.ready to do just that.
+* $(document).on('data', function(e, obj) {})
+  obj can be the options object given by express to template engines render method.
+  It can also be a simple object received through other channels (say a message from a websocket connection).
+  It is advised to check for existence of obj.mydatakey before trying to use it.
+  Listener arguments : e, locals

+Only nodejs-bound scripts can listen to these events (emitted by notemplate):

+* notemplate.on('ready', function(view, opts) {})
-	page DOM loaded in view.window - jquery and other scripts are available, as usual
+	DOM is loaded in view.window and will be copied over each new page instance.
-	Listener arguments : view, opts
-* data
-  called before any page-bound handlers, all page-bound scripts being loaded
-	Listener arguments : view, opts
-* render
+	Only jquery is available.
+* notemplate.on('data', function(view, opts) {})
+  called just before document.data handlers.
+* notemplate.on('render', function(view, opts) {})
-	called after page-bound handlers
+	called just after document.data handlers.
-	Listener arguments : view, opts
-	view.instance.toString() will serialize dom (respecting fragment options), and setting view.instance.output will prevent next step from calling toString.
+	view.instance.toString() will serialize dom, respecting fragment options.
+	Setting view.instance.output will prevent next step from calling toString.
-* output
-	called after DOM is serialized to xhtml string
-	Listener argument : instance, opts
-	instance.output is set and can be modified.
-Make sure it is a string or buffer before modifying it, since a 'render' listener might have set it to something else than a string (a stream, for example).
+* notemplate.on('output', function(instance, opts) {})
+	called just after instance.output has been set.
+	instance.output can be anything, since it can be customized in a render event listener before.
+See usage below.

 Usage :